maviozzi/Alyssa/README.md

 # Alyssa,

-You'd better not read this until the 22nd, OK?
+Don't read this until the 22nd, OK?